Justin Schultz

-Justin Schultz (born July 6, 1990) is a Canadian professional ice hockey defenceman for the Seattle Kraken of the National Hockey League (NHL).
-He has previously played in the NHL for the Edmonton Oilers, Pittsburgh Penguins and Washington Capitals.
+Justin Schultz (born July 6, 1990) is a Canadian former professional ice hockey defenceman.
+He played in the National Hockey League (NHL) for the Edmonton Oilers, Pittsburgh Penguins, Washington Capitals, and Seattle Kraken, as well as in the National League for HC Lugano.
 Schultz won back-to-back Stanley Cups with the Penguins in 2016 and 2017.

 Schultz was born in Kelowna, British Columbia, and grew up in the nearby City of West Kelowna.
 Growing up in Kelowna, Schultz played three seasons of Junior A ice hockey with the Westside Warriors of the British Columbia Hockey League (BCHL).
-During his rookie season with the Warriors, he began. to draw interest from hockey scouts and was named on the NHL Central Scouting Bureau's rankings.
-Schultz was eventually drafted 43rd overall by the Anaheim Ducks in the 2008 NHL Entry Draft.
+During his rookie season with the Warriors, he began to draw interest from hockey scouts and was named on the NHL Central Scouting Bureau's rankings.
+Schultz was eventually drafted 43rd overall by the Anaheim Ducks in the 2008 NHL entry draft.